michael-milette/moodle-filter_filtercodes/README.md

 Answer: Technically for sure!
 But only of the theme supports it.
 If it doesn't, contact the theme's developer and request that they add support for Moodle filters.

-**Question: Why is the IP Address listed as ::1? **
+**Question: Why is the IP Address listed as 0:0:0:0:0:0:0:1? **

-Answer: ::1 is the same as localhost and it means that your web browser is probably on the same computer as your web server.
-This shouldn't happen with users accessing Moodle from their own desktop or mobile device.
+Answer: 0:0:0:0:0:0:0:1 is the same as localhost and it means that your web browser is probably on the same computer as your web server.
+This shouldn't happen with users accessing your Moodle site from their own desktop or mobile device.

 **Question: I have a question that is not listed here**